-Cafeteria Operating Hours
+Cafeteria Weekend Hours

 You will feel right at home as soon as you walk into Crave Coffeehouse.
 Set in a renovated nineteenth-century church, Crave is an independently owned and operated café and restaurant on campus.
 The baristas are personable, and are always happy to chat while they craft a quality drink.
 The décor and exposed brick interior create a warm, welcoming atmosphere, and space—often a rarity in coffee shops—is abundant.
 Crave also features a full lunch menu, and recently made the list of best grilled cheese sandwiches in town for their Pesto Grilled Cheese.
 Make sure to stop in to discover why Crave's motto is Peace.
 Coffee.
 More.

 Pappy's Smokehouse offers juicy Memphis style BBQ prepared daily using only the best ingredients.
 Pappy's starts by slow smoking their meats from 4-14 hours over apple or cherry wood and finishing them off with a selection of three delicious sauces and your choice of sides all prepared fresh in-house.
 Come before noon to avoid lines, even if the food is worth the wait!

 Voted best Ice Cream Parlor in St. Louis, The Fountain on Locust's impressive hand-painted art deco interior provides a wonderful ambiance for enjoying their wonderful ice cream treats or unwinding with one of their ice cream concoctions.
 This trendy ice cream parlor is known for its traditional malts, as well as its icream martinis.